Abdul Ghafur Muhiuddin Shah of Pahang

-Sultan Abdul Ghafur Muhiuddin Shah ibni Almarhum Sultan Abdul Kadir Alauddin Shah was the 12th Sultan of Pahang who reigned from 1592 to 1614.
-He was originally appointed as regent for his younger half-brother of a royal mother, Ahmad Shah II after the death of their father in 1590.
-He subsequently deposed his charge and assumed power two years later.
+Sultan Abdul Ghafur Muhiuddin Shah ibni Almarhum Sultan Abdul Kadir Alauddin Shah was the 12th Sultan of Pahang reigning from 1592 to 1614.
+He was originally appointed as regent for his younger half-brother of a royal mother, Ahmad Shah II after the death of their father, Sultan Abdul Kadir Alauddin Shah in 1590.
+Two years later he deposed his half-brother and assumed power.

-He is credited for during his reign, the Hukum Kanun Pahang ('Pahang Laws') was compiled and became the base for the legal administration not only in Pahang, but later in Johor.
+He is credited for the establishment of the Hukum Kanun Pahang (Pahang Laws) which was compiled and became the basis for the legal administration for Pahang, and later Johor.

 Personal life

 Born as Raja Abdul Ghafur in 1567, he was the eldest son of the 10th Sultan of Pahang, Abdul Kadir Alauddin Shah by a junior wife.
-The other of his half siblings were Raja Yamir, Raja Ahmad, Puteri Kamaliah, and Puteri Khairul Bariah.
-Following the invasion of Pahang by Aceh Sultanate later in 1617, several members of Pahang royal family were brought to Aceh.
+His other half-siblings were Raja Yamir, Raja Ahmad, Puteri Kamaliah, and Puteri Khairul Bariah.
+Following the invasion of Pahang by the Aceh Sultanate in 1617, several members of Pahangese royal family were brought to Aceh.
 Puteri Kamaliah became the queen consort to the ruler of Aceh, Iskandar Muda, while her sister Khairul Bariah was married to the future first Sultan of Deli, Gocah Pahlawan.

 In 1584, Abdul Ghafur had married Princess Ungu, the youngest sister of Raja Hijau of Pattani.
-From this marriage, he had issued a daughter, Raja Kuning.
-Both Raja Ungu and Raja Kuning were successively ruled Pattani from the period of 1624 to 1651, after the era of Raja Hijau and Raja Biru.
-Abdul Ghafur also formed marriage connection with Brunei, when he married Princess Zaharah or Zohra, daughter of Saiful Rijal.
-He had issued a prince from this marriage, named Abdullah, whom he designated an heir or Raja Muda.
-Abdul Ghafur also had another son with an unknown wife, whose name was not disclosed in local history but found inscribed on a royal seal in a treaty with Portuguese Malacca.
-He was identified as Alauddin Riayat Shah who believed to have ascended the throne after killing father and elder brother Raja Muda Abdullah in 1614.
-Abdul Ghafur was also survived by other 12 children from his commoner wives.
+From this marriage, he had a daughter, Raja Kuning.
+Both Raja Ungu and Raja Kuning successively ruled Pattani from 1624 to 1651, after the era of Raja Hijau and Raja Biru.
+Abdul Ghafur also formed marriage connection with Brunei, when he married Princess Zaharah or Zohra, daughter of Sultan Saiful Rijal.
+He had a son from this marriage, named Abdullah, whom he designated an heir or Raja Muda.
+Abdul Ghafur also had another son with an unknown wife, whose name was not disclosed in local history but was found inscribed on a royal seal in a treaty with Portuguese Malacca.
+He was identified as Alauddin Riayat Shah who believed to have ascended to the throne after killing his father and elder brother Raja Muda Abdullah in 1614.
+Abdul Ghafur was also survived by 12 other children from his commoner wives.

 Reign

-Following the demise of their father, the 10th Sultan of Pahang, Abdul Kadir Alauddin Shah, Abdul Ghafur was appointed regent for his younger half-brother of a royal mother, Ahmad Shah II who succeeded as the 11th Sultan of Pahang in 1590.
-He subsequently deposed his charge and assumed power two years later.
+Following the death of their father, the 10th Sultan of Pahang, Abdul Kadir Alauddin Shah, Abdul Ghafur was appointed regent to his younger half-brother of a royal mother, Ahmad Shah II who succeeded their father as the 11th Sultan of Pahang in 1590.
+Two years later he deposed his half-brother and assumed power.